ian-fisher-developer/vscode-cpp-dev-tools/README.md

 - Try the code editor

   Open src/lib/StatisticsAccumulator.cpp from the file explorer.

+  The code editor has git blame for the current line.
+Mouse-over the brief inline description for a more detailed popup.

-Note that the code editor has inline git blame and "squiggle" suggestions from clang-tidy.
-  Mouse-over the deliberate misnaming of variable 'dVal' for more information about this violation of the project's code naming conventions.
+  Note the "squiggle" suggestions from the linter, clang-tidy.
+Mouse-over the deliberate misnaming of variable 'dVal' for more information and a "fixit" for this violation of the project's code naming conventions.

   The clangd extension from the LLVM project provides a full C++ code model, enabling many code editing helpers such as auto-complete options.